 This is perhaps the hardest point to make to the Security Services - who we can only address indirectly, since they refuse to make their own wishes clear except by intimating them in the drafting of the RIP.
 Their principal modus operandi - their secrecy - in this case can do nothing but harm their capabilities.
 By cutting themselves off from the collective experience of security experts worldwide, they risk making themselves obsolete.

-(a) such persons appearing to him to be likely to be subject to the obligations for which it provides,
+12. (6) Before making an order under this section the Secretary of State shall consult with-(a) such persons appearing to him to be likely to be subject to the obligations for which it provides,as he considers appropriate.

 (b) such persons representing persons falling within paragraph (a), and